-Our Master of Technical and Professional Communication degree at Auburn Univiersity is the only one of its kind in Alabama.
+Our Master of Technical and Professional Communication degree at Auburn University is the only one of its kind in Alabama.
 In the MTPC program, you’ll learn the theory and practice of technical communication, which will prepare you for a career as a writer, editor, information analyst, web developer, proposal specialist and more.
 According to the Occupational Outlook Handbook, technical writers will continue to be in demand, and our graduates can do far more than write.
-The MTPC program can also prepare you for doctoral study in technical and professional communication.
+The MTPC program will also prepare you for doctoral study in technical and professional communication.

 Classes are taught by faculty with both academic and workplace experience.
-You’ll have opportunities to practice document design, writing, editing, web development, and production techniques for online and print media.
+You’ll have opportunities to practice document design, writing, editing, web development and production techniques for online and print media.

 These recommendations are intended to keep you on track for graduation.
 The sequenced list assumes that you began the MTPC program in fall semester and that you are taking or have taken 9 hours for each semester during your first year.